storj/storj/docs/design/referral-manager.md

 #### User Flow
 1. Sign up

-    After new user Alice chose to register on satellite B and clicked on the create account button:
+    After new user Alice chose to register on satellite B and clicked on the create account button:∑
     - Satellite B sends a request with its satellite id to referral manager for a referral code for Alice
-    - Referral manager receives the request from satellite B, generates a unique referral code 11111111, and then store that code, 11111111 along with the satellite B's id into referral manager's database
+    - Referral manager receives the request from satellite B, generates a unique referral code 11111111, and then store that code, 11111111 along with the satellite B's address into referral manager's database
-    - After successfully storing the referral code and satellite B's id, referral manager sends a response with the generated referral code, 11111111, back to satellite B
+    - After successfully storing the referral code and satellite B's address, referral manager sends a response with the generated referral code, 11111111, back to satellite B
     - Satellite B receives the referral code, 11111111, from referral manager and then store it along with Alice's information into user table in satellitedb
         - Signed up WITHOUT referral link:
             - Satellite B will store Alice's credit into user_credit table with a null value in referred_by column